Satisfactory Academic Progress for Financial Aid

 Students whose aid has been suspended may not be eligible for future financial aid.
 Financial aid suspension may occur when:

-• Maintain a quarterly GPA of 2.0
+• Maintaining a quarterly GPA of 2.0

-• A student unofficially withdraws from classes by stopping attendance and receives 0.0 through 0.9 grades for all credits.
+• A student unofficially withdraws from classes by stopping attendance and receives 0.0 through 0.9 grades.
+Students who withdraw from all attempted credits may owe a portion or all of their financial aid back to the financial aid programs.

 • A student’s cumulative GPA is below 2.0 at the end of the 6th quarter of attendance regardless of enrollment status.